Updated: 2025/Nov/16

 implementation and the function implementation should not make any use of

-In practice, metadata is preserved between function calls for function
+In practice, auxiliary data is preserved between function calls for

-parameters that are compile-time constants, including literal values and
+function parameters that are compile-time constants, including literal

 The value of the N parameter to these interfaces should be non-negative.